Point72/csp/docs/wiki/api-references/Input-Output-Adapters-API.md

 ### ParquetWriter

 The ParquetWriter adapter is a generic user adapter to stream data from CSP time series to [Apache Parquet](https://parquet.apache.org/) files.
-`ParquetWriter` adapter supports only flat (non hierarchical) parquet files with all the primitive types that are supported by the `csp` framework.
+`ParquetWriter` adapter supports only flat (non hierarchical) parquet files with all the primitive types that are supported by the CSP framework.
 Any time series of Struct objects will be flattened to multiple columns.

 #### Construction